Understanding the Parts of a Deck – Structure and Components Explained

 The decking surface is essentially the top layer of your deck where all the action happens.
 It’s made from a variety of materials such as wood, composite, or PVC.
 Each material has its own benefits and drawbacks in terms of durability, maintenance requirements, and aesthetics.

-For example, parts of a wood deck bring natural beauty but require regular care to prevent decay and termite damage.
+For example, components of a wood deck bring natural beauty but require regular care to prevent decay and termite damage.

 Choosing the right decking surface depends on your preferences for color, texture, lifespan, and budget.
 Wood options like cedar and redwood offer classic looks but need sealing or staining to protect against weather elements.